-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Communication Specialist Services HCBS Taxonomy: Category 1: Sub-Category 1: 17 Other Services 17020 interpreter Category 2: Sub-Category 2: Sub-Category 3: Category 3: Service Definition (Scope): Category 4: Sub-Category 4:
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable fication are readily available to CMS upon request through e).

+Service Type:

+Other Service

+the authority to provide the following additional service no

+specified in statute.

+Service Title:

+Communication Specialist Services

+HCBS Taxonomy:

+Category 1: Sub-Category 1:

+17 Other Services 17020 interpreter

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new wai ver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There e is no change in service specifications.

+Service is included in approved waiver.
+The s service specifications have been modified.